mozilla-services/socorro/docs/installation.rst

 ------------

-You can build a standalone Socorro development VM - see https://github.com/rhelmer/socorro-vagrant/ for more info.
+You can build a standalone Socorro development VM - see :ref:`setupdevenv-chapter` for more info.

 The config files and puppet manifests in vagrant/ can be a useful reference when setting up Socorro for the first time, too.